2015 Poetry Out Loud State Finals Participants, Image: Laura Harris

 - If the school champion does not want to submit a poem, the participating school may submit a poem from another student, but again, there would be no such requirement of a school.

 - A school may not submit original poetry for the competition unless the school is already participating in the state Poetry Out Loud recitation contest.

 - The original poems will be judged by separate judges, and there will be separate awards.
 Student and school names will remain anonymous during the judges’ consideration of the poems.

 How to Get Involved

-Schools must register to compete before November 21, 2014.
+- Schools must register by November 30, 2015 to compete.
 All materials and resources will be provided.
 Any public or private high school in the state is welcome and encouraged to participate.
 Homeschooled students may participate by joining in a registered high school's competition or by organizing a contest with other homeschooled students.